muratk5n/thirdwave/en/README.md

 ---

-Median is used instead of arihtmetic mean average precisely to ward off the effect of extremes.
+Median is used instead of arithmetic mean average precisely to ward off the effect of extremes.
 It is used for wealth averages for the same reason; otherwise people like Bezos would throw everything off.
 Joe, Bob are in a room, they have 100,102 dollars, Bezos walks in